VaynerAkaWalo/To-Do_List/README.md

 ## Getting Started

-To run this application and the database, you can use Docker and Docker Compose.
 Follow these steps to get started:

 1. Clone this repository to your local machine.